anquanscan/sec-tools/README.md

 [lempo](https://github.com/MauroEldritch/lempo): LEMPO (Ldap Exposure on POrtainer) is an exploit for CVE-2018-19466 (LDAP Credentials Disclosure on Portainer).
 Featured @ DevFest Siberia 2018
 [chainsaw](https://github.com/countercept/chainsaw):  Rapidly Search and Hunt through Windows Event Logs
 [openvas-light](https://github.com/MrSuicideParrot/openvas-light): A dockerized version of openvas and totally independent of the greenbone stack.
 [hmac-timing-attacks](https://github.com/eggie5/hmac-timing-attacks): HMAC timing attack's w/ statistical analysis
+[titanm](https://github.com/quarkslab/titanm): This repository contains the tools we used in our research on the Google Titan M chip